There are now 3 possible online modes for units:

 Students gain insight into how these technologies are used in materials/biomaterials characterisation and to understand the interaction between these materials and living tissues.
 Content includes theoretical principles of the techniques, as well as practical data analysis, critique and interpretation.

-- Students are able to (1) appreciate the capabilities of key characterisation infrastructure/techniques used by bioengineering researchers; (2) know how these techniques can be used to characterise the structure and composition of materials; (3) understand the fundamental principles of x-ray, electron, and surface imaging and analysis techniques; (4) analyse and interpret data from imaging, crystallographic and spectroscopic techniques; and (5) critically assess and evaluate real-world data, and draw appropriate conclusions from these.
+- Students are able to (1) explain the capabilities of key characterisation infrastructure/techniques used to analyse materials/biomaterials; (2) show how these techniques can be used to characterise the structure and composition of materials; (3) demonstrate an understanding of the fundamental principles of x-ray, electron, and surface imaging and analysis techniques; and (4) analyse and interpret data from imaging, crystallographic and spectroscopic techniques.

 - Indicative assessments in this unit are as follows: (1) Assignment 1—data analysis and interpretation topic 1; (2) assignment 2—data analysis and interpretation topic 2; and (3) exam.
 Further information is available in the unit outline.Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.

 Except where supplementary assessment is not available in a unit, it will be offered to students in all units who:

 - Have passed over half the units taken in the teaching period concerned, except where they are only enrolled in two or less units in the period;